mbraak/jqTree/docs/_entries/node/getpreviousvisiblenode.md

 name: node-functions-getpreviousvisiblenode
 ---

--   Get the previous visible node in the tree.
+Get the previous visible node in the tree.
 Does the same as using the _up_ key.

--   If the previous node is an open parent: return the last child of the node.
+This is the previous sibling, if there is one.
+Or, if there is no previous sibling, a node further up in the tree that is visible.

--   If the previous node is a closed parent: skip the child nodes of the previous parent, return the previous parent node.
+-   Returns a node or null.

-Returns a node or null.
+-   A node is visible if all its parents are open.

 {% highlight js %}
 var node = node.getPreviousVisibleNode();